 The Conference Board released a U.S. Economic Outlook with three forecasts for the U.S. economy on March 10, 2021.
-In the base case forecast, the Conference Board projects that employment will rebound through consumption and that gross domestic product (GDP) will rise 6.4% in 2021.22 This forecast assumes that Covid-19 cases will decrease and that social distancing restrictions will be eliminated in the first quarter of 2021.
+In the Upside Forecast, the Conference Board projects that employment will rebound through consumption, and the U.S. monthly economic output will return to pre-pandemic levels in April 2021.
+This forecast assumes that Covid-19 cases will decrease and that social distancing restrictions will be eliminated in the first quarter of 2021.
 The Conference Board forecast also assumes that vaccinations will be widely available by early 2021 and universally available by early 2022.
 Figure 2 shows the U.S. Economic Outlook with the three forecast scenarios.
-The base case scenario described above is the black, extended line.
-TBRPC will analyze the direct and indirect job loss using an employment change scenario like the base case scenario.
+The upside scenario described above is the orange, extended line.
+TBRPC will analyze the direct and indirect job loss using an employment change scenario like the upside scenario.